Sydney Domestic Airport

 Shopping at Sydney Airport?

-Shopping at Sydney Domestic Terminals T2 and T3 presents a number of options, from Australian souvenirs and gifts to homegrown brands such as Country Road and Rip Curl.
-You can also pick up your travel essentials here, whether that be the latest magazines from WHSmith, something from the pharmacy or stamps from Australia Post.
+Shopping at Sydney Domestic Terminals T2 and T3 presents a number of options, from Australian souvenirs and gifts to homegrown brands such as Peter Alexander and Rip Curl.

 Shops at Sydney Airport Domestic Terminal T2 include: